Oral glucose tolerance test (adults)

 Where can I get more information?

-If you have any further queries about why this test is being done, please speak to your doctor or the healthcare professional who requested the test.
+If you have any questions or concerns about this test, please speak to your doctor or midwife who requested the test.